TrainTheTrainer/ELIXIR-EXCELERATE-TtT/README.md

 # EXCELERATE-TtT

-#4th Pilot Course: Faculty of Medicine, Ljubljana, Slovenia
+#4th Pilot Course at the Faculty of Medicine, Ljubljana, Slovenia

 **Instructors:**